Welcome to the Podiatry Arena forums

 Jimmy Hoffa

-James Riddle Hoffa (born February 14, 1913; disappeared July 30, 1975; presumed dead July 30, 1982) was an American labor union leader who served as the president of the International Brotherhood of Teamsters (IBT) from 1957 until 1971.
+James Riddle Hoffa (/ˈhɒfə/;[1] born February 14, 1913 – disappeared July 30, 1975, declared dead July 30, 1982) was an American labor union leader who served as the president of the International Brotherhood of Teamsters (IBT) from 1957 to 1971.
+He was alleged to have ties to organized crime, and disappeared under mysterious circumstances in 1975.

-Hoffa became involved with organized crime from the early years of his Teamsters work, a connection that continued until his disappearance in 1975.
-He was convicted of jury tampering, attempted bribery, conspiracy, and mail and wire fraud in 1964 in two separate trials.
+Hoffa became involved with organized crime from the early years of his Teamsters work, a connection that continued until his disappearance.
+He was convicted of jury tampering, attempted bribery, conspiracy, along with mail and wire fraud in 1964 in two separate trials.
 He was imprisoned in 1967 and sentenced to 13 years.
-In mid-1971, he resigned as president of the union as part of a commutation agreement with U.S. president Richard Nixon and was released later that year, but Hoffa was barred from union activities until 1980.
-Hoping to regain support and to return to IBT leadership, he unsuccessfully tried to overturn the order.

-1. ^ "Jimmy Hoffa's Legacy".
+2. ^ "Jimmy Hoffa's Legacy".
 The New York Times.
 New York City.
 July 24, 1994. p.
 27. Archived from the original on 2020-07-24.
 Retrieved 2020-07-25.

 23. NewsBot